ahlsunnah/arabic-expressions/readme.txt

 2. Emoticon comparison.

 == Changelog ==

+= 1.4.0 =
+* Feature: Implemented rudimentary bbpress support.
+I don't use bbpress, so some parts may still no display emoticons correctly. (issue #10)
+* Feature: Emoticons are now also replace in the text sidebar widget.
+* Fix: `emoticons.css` no longer gets an unnecessary `?v=` parameter attached (Wordpress does this automatically on its own); also made the style's name more unique so that it's less likely to conflict with other plugins.
+* Fix: Replaced usage of internal constant `WP_PLUGIN_URL` with `plugins_url()`

 = 1.3.1 =
 * Fix: Self closing span (`<span/>`) seems to be invalid in some cases.
 Replaced it with regular `<span></span>` (issue #8)